Your money-making expert. Financial journalist, TV and radio personality.

 There are loads of great deals to be had, and if you haven’t switched phone company in the last 12 months, chances are there’s someone out there charging less than your current provider.

-Don’t be fooled into thinking that BT is the only option – their basic line rental is £14.55 a month and that’s if you pay by direct debt and do online billing.
+Don’t be fooled into thinking that BT is the only option – their basic line rental is £21.10 a month as of December 2021 and that’s if you pay by direct debit and do online billing.

 Override providers are specialist phone providers that you access by dialling a code before the number you are calling.
 The calls made with them are mostly charged straight to your credit or debit card.
 You must already have a phone line to use them, but they work on all providers.